TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 10/Joshua 10.31.md

 ---

-And Joshua passed from Libnah, and all Israel with him, unto Lachish, and encamped against it, and fought against it:
+Joshua passed from Libnah, and all Israel with him, to Lachish, and encamped against it, and fought against it.